 - ¼ cup powder sugar

 - ½ cup mini chocolate chips

 - 8 cannoli shells

 - In a mixing bowl, add in the drained ricotta and mascarpone cheese.
-Give it a stir with a spatula until well combined.
+Stir with a spatula until well combined.

-- Sift in the powdered sugar and cinnamon into the cheese mixture.
+- Add the vanilla extract, powdered sugar, and cinnamon into the cheese mixture.
 Stir with the spatula again until combined.

-- Add in the mini chocolate chips and stir until combined.
+- Fold in the mini chocolate chips just until combined.

-- Place the cannoli filling in a piping bag with just a coupler.
-You can also use a ziploc bag and cut off a corner.
+- Place the cannoli filling in a piping bag with just a coupler or large round tip.
+You can also use a storage bag and cut a larger hole in one of the corners.
 Set aside.

 - Dip both ends of the cannoli into the chocolate and place on a piece of wax paper to set up.
 It should only take a few minutes to set up.
 If you want to jazz up the shells a bit more, add sprinkles while the chocolate is still wet.

 - After the chocolate is set up, fill both sides of the cannoli with the filling.